pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 <function>pycom.ota_start()</function>
 <function>pycom.ota_write(buffer)</function>
 <function>pycom.ota_finish()</function>
 Perform a firmware update.
-These methods are internally used by a firmware updarte though ftp.
+These methods are internally used by a firmware update though ftp.
 The update starts with a call to ota_start(), followed by a series of calls to ota_write(buffer), and is terminated with ota_finish().
-After reset, the new image gets actice. buffer shall hold the image data to be written, in arbitrary sizes.
-A block size of 4096 is reccomended.
+After reset, the new image gets active. buffer shall hold the image data to be written, in arbitrary sizes.
+A block size of 4096 is recommended.

 Example:
 ```